-As mentioned earlier, the estimation model used in this paper investigates the importance of retail payment services for overall bank performance and efficiency over time and across European countries, as portrayed in Equation 3.1.
+As mentioned earlier, the estimation model used in this paper investigates the importance of retail payment services for overall bank performance and efficiency over time and across European countries.
 To test the above-outlined hypothesis, we employ a series of ordinary least square regressions to capture this potential relationship.
 We investigate the relationship using a number of multivariate regressions incorporating different control variables that are pertinent to bank performance measures.
+The baseline model is portrayed in Equation (1).